 This article deals with the society and economy in medieval China.
-It includes the major technological innovations that took place during this period of Chinese history.
+This period of Chinese history gave rise to major technological innovations, and it therefore forms a critical time and place in world history.

 A census in 140 CE showed that the Han empire (201 BCE to 220 CE) had a population of some 50 million people.
 This was down from nearly 60 million at the beginning of the 1st century CE.
 The large-scale wars and disruptions which accompanied the Wang Mang usurpation probably account for most of this fall, but it may also have been due in part to the increasingly harsh economic conditions faced by ordinary peasants in Late Han times.

 A census taken in 606 CE, just after the end of the period of division (220-589 CE), showed the population of the empire to be just over 46 million people.
 This came after a period of population expansion but even so is was well down on Late Han levels, let alone those of the Former Han.
 This shows how damaging the troubles of these centuries had been for China’s people.

 Within China, there had been a major change in the distribution of the population during these centuries.
 In Han times the vast majority of the people had lived in the north: the south was a thinly populated frontier region.
 The chaotic conditions which followed the Han’s fall in the north had caused large-scale migration to the south, and as a result, by the end of the 6th century about a third of the population lived there.

 The later Han dynasty owed its throne to the support of the landed elite which had grown up under the early Han.
 As a result, government policies now favored this group.
 Landed estates grew unchecked and many peasants lost their land to become tenant farmers or serfs.

 The rich, in short, were getting richer, and the poor poorer.
 This process was aided by the fact that high posts at court and in the bureaucracy increasingly went to members of the great landowning families, and these ensured that the interests of their class were well served by government.